queryverse/Vega.jl/docs/src/userguide/vlplotmacro.md

 [VegaLite.jl](https://github.com/queryverse/VegaLite.jl) provides a similar string shorthand syntax for encodings as [Altair](https://altair-viz.github.io/) (the Python wrapper around Vega-Lite).

-Almost any channel encoding in a specification will have the keys `field` and `typ`, as in `x={field=:a, typ=:ordinal}`.
+Almost any channel encoding in a specification will have the keys `field` and `type`, as in `x={field=:a, type=:ordinal}`.
 Because these patterns are so common, we provide a shorthand string syntax for this case.
 Using the shorthand one can write the channel encoding as `x={"a:o"}`.
 These string shorthands have to appear as the first positional argument inside the curly brackets `{}` for the encoding channel.
 The pattern inside the string is that one specifies the name of the field before the `:`, and then the first letter of the type of encoding (`o` for ordinal, `q` for quantitative etc.).

 The string shorthand also extends to the `timeUnit` and `aggregate` key in encodings.
 Aggregation functions and time units can be specified using a function call syntax inside the string shorthand.
-For example, `x={"mean(foo)"}` is equivalent to `x={field=:foo, aggregate=:mean, typ=:quantitative}` (note that we don't have to specify the type explicitly when we use aggregations, the default assumption is that the result of an aggregation is quantitative).
-An example that uses the shorthand for a time unit is `x={"year(foo):t"}`, which is equivalent to `x={field=:foo, timeUnit=:year, typ=:quantitative}`.
+For example, `x={"mean(foo)"}` is equivalent to `x={field=:foo, aggregate=:mean, type=:quantitative}` (note that we don't have to specify the type explicitly when we use aggregations, the default assumption is that the result of an aggregation is quantitative).
+An example that uses the shorthand for a time unit is `x={"year(foo):t"}`, which is equivalent to `x={field=:foo, timeUnit=:year, type=:quantitative}`.
 For aggregations that don't require a field name (e.g. the `count` aggregation), you can just write `x="count()"`.

 String shorthands can be combined with any other attributes.
 For example, the following example shows how one can specify an axis title and still use the string shorthand notation: